 frames her cameo face.

-bright boy, a prince born,
+Five is our bright boy, a prince born,

 with the green-eyes